LucaNoah/gfeller-herbs-wf/README.md

 ### - HTML Validation

-All code of all rendered HTML pages of the project was validated by the [W3C Markup Validation Service](https://validator.w3.org/).
+All code of all rendered HTML pages of the project was validated by the [W3C Markup Validation Service](https://validator.w3.org/nu/?doc=https%3A%2F%2Fgfeller-herbs.herokuapp.com).

-The errors that occur there cannot be avoided and do not affect the function of the app.
+No errors raised.
+The warnings that occur there do not affect the function of the app.
 They can be considered irrelevant.

 ### - CSS Validation